 If you have the time and energy, watching the sunset from either Sentinel Dome or Taft Point will be an unforgettable highlight of your trip.

-Unlike the larger Glacier Point parking lot, the trailhead parking area here is smaller, so you may need to wait for a spot to open up.
+The trailhead for both Sentinel Dome and Taft Point is located off Glacier Point Road.
+Unlike the larger Glacier Point parking lot, the trailhead parking area here is smaller, so you may need to wait for a spot to open up or get there early enough.

 If you’re heading to Sentinel Dome, you can start from either parking area and still make it in time for sunset.

-However, if you’re planning to hike to Taft Point, be sure to park at the main trailhead – starting from the Glacier Point parking lot adds more miles to the hike.
+However, if you’re planning to hike to Taft Point, be sure to park at the main trailhead.
+Starting from the Glacier Point parking lot adds more miles to the hike.

 My husband and I have experienced sunset from both, and they’re equally stunning in their own way.

+Since you won’t be able to catch sunset from both spots, choosing just one can be tough.
 To help, I’ll list the unique highlights of each so you can decide which sounds best for you!

 ⚠️ Don’t forget a flashlight or headlamp for the hike back, along with extra layers – temperatures can drop quickly after sunset!